 2. Lindenwood University

 Lindenwood University’s BA in Game Design offers a chance to develop skills through the gaming industry.
 Foundation classes include storytelling and character development, with a particular focus on usability and aesthetics.
 The online course is 120 credits, with 84 being transferrable credits.
 Several courses include Game Development, Concept Design, and 3D Animation.
-Many graduates of the degree go on to become a game designer, game programmer, or a game artist within the computer graphics industry.
-Tuition for the bachelors in game design is reasonable for most students.
+Many graduates of the degree go on to become game designers, game programmers, or game artists within the computer graphics industry.
+Tuition for the bachelor’s in game design is reasonable for most students.

 Degree: BA in Game Design